MatviyRoman/Prestashop-Snippets-for-Visual-Studio-Code/README.md

 # Prestashop Snippets Tools README

-Prestashop snippets tools for 1.6 and 1.7 versions.
+Prestashop snippets tools for 1.6 and 1.7 versions.<br>
 This extension will help you faster to make common using snippets.

 Support `tab` to previous/next slug.